Skills, innovation and productivity

 New Zealand’s performance-based building regulatory system allows flexibility.
 It enables and encourages the building and construction industry to develop innovative and cost-effective building design, technology and systems.

 We need to ensure our labour market and skills systems provide opportunities for people in construction-related occupations and businesses.
 This will increase the number of skilled people and innovative firms in the building and construction sector.

 We are changing the licensed building practitioners Skills Maintenance Scheme.

-The Construction Contracts Act 2002 (the Act) regulates payment provisions in construction contracts, provides an adjudication framework for people with disputes under construction contracts and provides options for recovering non-payment under construction contracts.
+The Construction Contracts Act 2002 (the Act) regulates payment provisions in construction contracts.